 - The iPhone connection error can also appear if you use a damaged accessory.

-- Therefore, make sure that the charging cable as well as the power adapter is in a good condition.
+- Therefore, make sure that the charging cable and the power adapter are in good condition.

-- Take a close look at the connectors and verify whether they are damaged or not.
+- Please take a close look at the connectors and verify whether they are damaged or not.

 - Apart from that, you can also use a different Apple-certified charger for confirmation.

-- If your iPhone starts charging, you’ll easily conclude who is the actual culprit.
+- If your iPhone starts charging, you’ll quickly conclude who is the actual culprit.

-- Now, you can go ahead and buy a new charger or the iPhone cable.
+- Now, you can buy a new charger or an iPhone cable.

 6. Force Restart your Device